joelbeckham/joelbeckham.com/content/post/2012-04-10-omniture-api-pulling-campaign-tracking-code-click-throughs-programatically.md

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border-width: 0px;" title="2012-04-10_150038" src="http://i2.wp.com/www.joelbeckham.com/wp-content/uploads/2012/04/2012-04-10_150038_thumb.png?resize=582%2C375" alt="2012-04-10_150038" border="0" data-recalc-dims="1" />][6]

-Once you figure out how to pull the data you need through the API explorer, it&#8217;s time to move on to the code.
+Once you figure out how to pull the data you need through the API explorer, it's time to move on to the code.

 &nbsp;

 ## The Code (Visual Studio 2010 specific)

 Omniture has created guides for a number of different platforms.
 You can search for them on the <a href="https://developer.omniture.com/" target="_blank">Omniture Developer Connection</a>.
-In my case, I&#8217;m building the project in Visual Studio 2010, which has a <a href="https://developer.omniture.com/en_US/blog/getting-started-with-the-omniture-apis-using-visual-studio-2010-wcf" target="_blank">guide</a> and some <a href="https://developer.omniture.com/en_US/gallery/using-the-apis-with-wcf-dlls" target="_blank">libraries</a> that Omniture created.
+In my case, I'm building the project in Visual Studio 2010, which has a <a href="https://developer.omniture.com/en_US/blog/getting-started-with-the-omniture-apis-using-visual-studio-2010-wcf" target="_blank">guide</a> and some <a href="https://developer.omniture.com/en_US/gallery/using-the-apis-with-wcf-dlls" target="_blank">libraries</a> that Omniture created.
 I followed steps 1-4 of the guide to get started as they are.
 Their API client class follows the request structure you used in the API Explorer pretty closely.
 You need to create a _reportDescription_ object within which you will put the parameters you need.

 I decided to create an Extension method to populate the _reportDescription_ object for me.
 Here it is: